AdobeDocs/experience-manager-64.de-DE/help/sites-developing/customizing-siteadmin.md

    To redirect this to your version of siteadmin on `/apps/wcm/core/content/siteadmin` define the property `sling:vanityOrder` to have a value higher than that defined on `/libs/wcm/core/content/siteadmin`.
 Der Standardwert lautet 300, also sind alle höheren Werte geeignet.

-1. Wechseln Sie zur Website Websites Administration Console und navigieren Sie zur Website Geometrixx:
+1. Wechseln Sie zur Websites-Verwaltungskonsole und navigieren Sie zur Geometrixx-Site:

    [http://localhost:4502/siteadmin#/content/geometrixx](http://localhost:4502/siteadmin#/content/geometrixx).